DesktopECHO/xWSL/README.md

 - FreeRDP Client included (wfreerdp.exe) for desktop sessions on Server Core.
 This part is a little janky and there's no audio support, but it works.

 Run xWSL.CMD, sit back and watch the show.
-There are some pretty ugly solutions in place to address WSL quirks, send me a pull request!
+There are some pretty ugly solutions in place to address WSL quirks, contributors welcome!

 Enjoy,
 D.